Mahmoud-Mansour936/DevOps/Containerization/Docker/04-DockerFile/Basic structure.md

 COPY . /dir/
 # It copies all files to /dir
 COPY ["name with spcaes.txt" , "/app/"]
-# If file name contains spaces , it's called exce_mode
+# If file name contains spaces , it's called exec_mode

 ADD [file]
 # Copy files don't exist in machine like from internet or github ..